 All of the resources on this site draw upon evidence-based therapies, as well as from psychology, neuroscience and public health, and include a socio-ecological systems perspective.
 It is called The Well-being Doc, as it documents well-being activities for you to try out and taste for yourself.

 CURRENT RESEARCH: For information about Rachel’s current research, please click on the link here – Talk Research.
 This research project is exploring what is acceptable and feasible for adolescent self-harm prevention intervention support in secondary schools in Wales.
 For a selection of Rachel’s research outputs, please visit her Researchgate profile page from this link here.

-CONSULTANCY WORK: Rachel’s consultancy projects build community sustainability, resilience and well-being, developing quality partnerships to strengthen expertise in community empowerment.
+CONSULTANCY WORK: Rachel’s consultancy projects help to strengthen capacity when specific societal needs arise, as well as translating research into practice.
+She builds community sustainability, resilience and well-being.
 By maximising opportunities for knowledge exchange, co-production and research, this generates positive impacts for societal benefit, helping to address the societal challenges we face together.
-Use the contact us page to get in touch with Rachel for consultancy project enquiries.
+A recent example is building capacity in youth mental health services in response to the increasing needs within the COVID-19 pandemic.
+Please use the contact us page to get in touch with Rachel for consultancy project enquiries.

 The resources on this site develop our skills for mental health, resilience and well-being.

 All of the resources on this site draw upon evidence-based research practice.

 Ongoing stress and emotional distress creates the potential for long term negative consequences on our emotions, feelings and behaviours.
 See the understanding stress page for more information about this.

 March 2020 site update information